Are you experiencing pain in the middle of your back?

 Laying Down Posture

-Lying down posture requires that you have a good firm mattress.
+Lying down posture requires that you have a good medium-firm mattress for back pain.
 You should also always sleep with a pillow.

 Common Causes for Upper Middle Back Pain